robinbb/blog/src/hugo/content/blog/tip-coaching-means-giving-less-advice.md

 <!--more-->

-If you give more than 3 pieces of advice, you risk seeing lack of progress on all of the behaviours, or worse.
+If you give more than 3 pieces of advice, you risk seeing a lack of progress on all of the behaviours, or worse.

 I have seen managers, leaders, and coaches bombard their team members with